 After losing the first three games of the series, the Reading faithful were not pleased with the team’s slow start in the game and began yelling at manager Pop Kelchner to take Keefe out.
 He didn't heed their warnings.
 However, even if Kelchner had taken the fans’ advice, it was already too late with the performance Ryan was about to put on.

-Ryan walked Jesse Altenburg to start game for Reading, but then induced three groundouts to end the inning.
+Ryan walked leadoff batter Jesse Altenburg, but then induced three groundouts to retire the side.
 Altenburg reached base again in the third on a “hot one” grounded to third baseman Bill McCarren, “who failed to recover the ball fast enough to catch the runner after it had bounded off his glove.”
 That would be it for Reading, as Ryan set down 13 batters in a row to end the game.
 His astonishing performance was not lost on the Reading crowd.
 The Reading Times reported "the youngster received a good hand from the local fans throughout the game.”

 Buffalo tacked on three more runs in the fourth inning, highlighted by Barney’s RBI double and Harris’s two-run home run.
 Donelson added a solo home run to right in the sixth to put the Herd in front 7-0.